Written by Alex Wilson (5th edition),

-On 16 February 2016 the European Commission proposed a new regulation on security of gas supply as part of its sustainable energy security package, in order to develop a stronger collective response to future supply risks.
-The Commission proposal would replace an existing regulation on the subject, in force since December 2010.
+In February 2016, the European Commission proposed a new regulation on security of gas supply in order to develop a stronger collective response to future supply risks.

-The Commission proposal seeks to improve rather than overhaul the existing regulation, and keeps many of its key features intact.
-Major innovations include a solidarity principle that prioritises households and essential social services during an emergency situation; mandatory regional preventive action and emergency plans based on new templates; fewer exemptions on bidirectional capacity in order to facilitate reverse gas flows; an increase in the scope of contractual information relating to security of supply that is provided to the Commission; and involving the contracting parties of the Energy Community further in security of gas supply measures.
+Major innovations in the Commission proposal include a solidarity principle that prioritises households and essential social services during an emergency situation; mandatory regional preventive action and emergency plans based on new templates; fewer exemptions on bidirectional capacity, in order to facilitate reverse gas flows; an increase in the scope of contractual information relating to security of supply that is provided to the Commission and national authorities; and further involvement of the contracting parties of the Energy Community in security of gas supply measures.

 - October 2016: New rules on security of gas supply (2nd edition)

 - April 2016: New rules on security of gas supply (1st edition)